cmac-duke/s-1lab-website/content/home/project.md

 +++
 # A Projects section created with the Portfolio widget.

-# This section is intended to displays recent projects from `content/project/` with the 'recent' tag.

 widget = "portfolio"  # See https://sourcethemes.com/academic/docs/page-builder/
 headless = true  # This file represents a page section. active = true  # Activate this widget? true/false